Also known as gall, it is a greenish-yellow liquid made in the liver.

-The formation of bile is a unique function of the liver that is vital for the survival of the organism.
+The formation of bile is a unique function of the liver that is vital for the organism’s survival.

-Bile is continuously secreted from the liver cells into the common bile duct and the gallbladder, once in the gall bladder, usually concentrates approximately 5 times, and sometimes up to 18 times, the strength of the secretion original.
+Bile is continuously secreted from the liver cells into the common bile duct and the gallbladder; once in the gall bladder, it usually concentrates approximately five times, and sometimes up to 18 times, the strength of the secretion original.

-The main function of bile is to aid in the digestion of lipids in the duodenum.
+The primary function of bile is to aid in the digestion of lipids in the duodenum.

-Bile salts and acids are transported together with water, sodium, chlorine and bicarbonates.
+Bile salts and acids are transported with water, sodium, chlorine, and bicarbonates.

 Bile neutralizes the hydrochloric acid that moves from the stomach to the small intestine.

-The bile salts when they pass to the small intestine, act by emulsifying the fat and reducing the surface tension in the fat droplets and prepare them for the action of the pancreatic and intestinal enzymes.
+When they pass to the small intestine, the bile salts act by emulsifying the fat and reducing the surface tension in the fat droplets and preparing them for the action of the pancreatic and intestinal enzymes.

-The salts are ions with a large negative charge and can not be easily absorbed by the upper region of the small intestine, and consequently, they remain there until most of the lipids are digested.
+The salts are ions with a large negative charge and can not be easily absorbed by the upper region of the small intestine; consequently, they remain there until most of the lipids are digested.

-Some of the salts and acids are lost during this process, and are replaced in the liver due to the continuous synthesis of cholesterol.
+Some salts and acids are lost during this process and are replaced in the liver due to the continuous synthesis of cholesterol.

 Bile salts usually do not reach the colon, but when they do, they can inhibit the absorption of water and sodium, causing watery diarrhea.

-Bile salts are the main organic solutes in bile and usually work to emulsify dietary fats and facilitate their intestinal absorption.
+Bile salts are the primary organic solutes in bile and usually work to emulsify dietary fats and facilitate their intestinal absorption.

 Bile is the main route for cholesterol elimination.

-Bile protects the body from enteric infections by excreting immunoglobulin A, inflammatory cytokines and stimulating the innate immune system in the intestine.
+Bile protects the body from enteric infections by excreting immunoglobulin A and inflammatory cytokines and stimulating the innate immune system in the intestine.

-Bile is an essential component of the cohehepatic and enterohepatic circulation, and finally, many hormones and pheromones are excreted in the bile, and contribute to the growth and development of the intestine.
+Bile is an essential component of the cohehepatic and enterohepatic circulation.
+Finally, many hormones and pheromones are excreted in the bile and contribute to the growth and development of the intestine.

-Bile secretion for the health of the organism becomes more important when this secretion is affected by cholestatic developmental diseases, genetic or acquired.
+Bile secretion for the organism’s health becomes more critical when this secretion is affected by cholestatic developmental diseases, genetic or acquired.